- Email lists

 - The Westgate Playroom is located on the East side of the first floor.
 It is maintained and organized by the Westgate PRCs.
 To obain access to the playroom, please fill out the playroom application.
 Members pay a $10 annual fee to cover maintenance, cleaning and toy purchases.
 We ask that parents periodically review the playroom guidelines.

 - To keep the playroom clean and organized for all members and their children, we require that you agree to participate in one cleaning session during the year.
 Children are not allowed during the cleaning time, just one adult per family.
 Cleaning materials will be supplied.
 The schedules for the cleaning days are Saturdays from 9:00 am to 10:30 am.
 If you do not attend the session you previously agreed on, a $30 fine will be charged on your student account.
-When you come to pick up your playroom key, you will be able to choose one date that works best for you.
+After the Westgate PRCs receive your payment, you will be able to choose one date that works best for you.
 Time slots are assigned on "first-come-first-served" basis.

 - Building Maintenance